From the Sea Floor to the Outer Reaches of Space

 Thomas Edison's Vision

 Edison agreed to serve as the head of a new body of civilian experts — the Naval Consulting Board — made up of scientists and administrators to evaluate public ideas for innovations.
-This forged an innovative collaboration between the Navy and academia.
+This forged an innovative collaboration between the U.S. Navy and academia.

 The Board's most ambitious plan was the creation of a modern research facility for the Navy.
 Congress allocated $1.5 million for the institution in 1916, but wartime delays and disagreements within the Naval Consulting Board postponed construction until 1920.